prasen832/DarkGAN-Night-Image-Enhancement-using-GAN/README.md

 ![Results](Results.png)

-The image below shows effectiveness of our method on images captured by mobile phone in our institute campus.
+The image below shows effectiveness of our method on images captured by mobile phone in our institute's campus.

 ![campus](campus.png)